 Is a Lady Bird Deed Better Than a Trust?

 Whether a lady bird deed or a trust is “better” depends on your estate planning needs.
-While both trusts and lady bird deeds allow you to avoid probate, trusts are generally better for handling complicated estates or distributing complex properties.
+While both trusts and deeds allow you to avoid probate, trusts are generally better for handling complicated estates or distributing complex properties.
 In contrast, lady bird deeds work better to distribute simple property, such as a residential home.

 On the other hand, trusts offer much more flexibility and allow you to leave specific instructions and limitations on when and how the property should be received.
 Trusts also offer an added benefit of privacy, which lady bird deeds do not.